-If you subscribe to a PropertyData API account and create an API key, it is your responsibility to keep your API key secret and secure at all times.
-Do not expose your API key in publicly-readable source code.
+If you subscribe to a PropertyData API account and create an API key, the privacy and security of your API key is your responsibility at all times.
+Although our API supports CORS, exposing your API key in publicly-readable source code is not recommended.
+You remain responsible for any and all calls made to the API using your key.
 You can regenerate your API key from your account area at any time, if you feel your API key may have been compromised or for any other reason.

-You agree to throttle your API requests to a maximum of one per second to prevent unnecessary load on our servers.
+You agree to throttle your API requests to a maximum of one request within any two second period, in order to prevent unnecessary load on our servers.

 We are the owner or the licensee of all intellectual property rights in our website, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You may print off one copy, and may download extracts, of any page(s) from our website for your personal use and you may draw the attention of others within your organisation to content posted on our website.

 You must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.